turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 1:12:32 [[start:4352284][end:4358966]] And so somebody makes a state space and says well, I'm exploring if there was more than two end to end.
 [[start:4359068][end:4370650]] So they're exploring the state space of topologies of bridge and someone else is exploring the state space of color and somebody else is exploring the state space of traffic dynamics and someone else is combining two of them or combining all three of them.
-[[start:4370800][end:4382640]] And then that's the conversation is which map of this category of state spaces, category of adjacent possibles as we chose to model it.
+[[start:4370800][end:4382640]] And then that's the conversation: which map of this category of state spaces, category of adjacent possibles as we chose to model it.
 [[start:4383330][end:4389150]] And if you don't include traffic flow, don't be surprised that it's not going to take that kind of data or make that kind of prediction.
 [[start:4389310][end:4394030]] And some variables matter and some matter in combination and some don't.

 1:13:14 [[start:4394190][end:4407560]] But when we model, we kind of build these regions or adjacencies to the actual which is where the historiosity of the past leaves us.
-[[start:4408410][end:4422650]] And then we have an adjacent possible as modelers and sense makers including absurd counterfactuals and state spaces and then the state spaces are mobilized.
+[[start:4408410][end:4422650]] And then we have an adjacent possible as modelers and sense-makers including absurd counterfactuals and state spaces and then the state spaces are mobilized.

 1:13:46 _Lorena:_
 [[start:4426340][end:4427184]] Yeah, in a way.
 [[start:4427222][end:4435996]] But if you talk about specific type of engineering yes, in that sense they are mobilized and they are not true or false.
 [[start:4436028][end:4439570]] You can use false models that still function.

-1:14:02 [[start:4442260][end:4446420]] You can have specific uses of things that you know they're not really true.
+1:14:02 [[start:4442260][end:4446420]] You can have specific uses of things that you know are not really true.
-[[start:4446490][end:4460996]] Like the thing, the taleric type of modeling, the solar system, they still use that to navigate in the desert even though it's not really accurate.
+[[start:4446490][end:4460996]] Like the thing, the Ptolemaic type of modeling of the solar system, they still use that to navigate in the desert even though it's not really accurate.
 [[start:4461028][end:4467324]] But if you want to go from A to B, it helps you to do that, that's a different thing.
 [[start:4467362][end:4467950]] Right.
 [[start:4468400][end:4492710]] It's not true or false, but when you think about agents in terms of and if bringing back to the idea of symbols being only cashed out in terms of community of users that have histories and they are made useful, they are made meaningful in terms of their practices, then you don't have ever this disconnect, right?

 1:14:53 [[start:4493400][end:4499008]] You can think about this cognition is always connected to this specific types of practicing.
 [[start:4499104][end:4507450]] You can even single out some moments of it and try to see what you learn from this kind of slice of time.
-[[start:4508620][end:4525600]] But when you think about the whole story of the cognitive system, if you're going to really think of it in terms that is valuable, you cannot disconnect from the state, let's say the state space of its practice.
+[[start:4508620][end:4525600]] But when you think about the whole story of the cognitive system, if you're going to really think of it in terms that are valuable, you cannot disconnect from the state, let's say the state space of its practice.

 1:15:28 _Daniel:_
 [[start:4528100][end:4528656]] Awesome.